nanobox-io/nanobox-docs/source/getting-started/network-storage.html.md

 - If a code service includes `network_dirs` but no storage service is included in the Boxfile, a `nfs1` service will automatically be created.

 ### Network Directories with Multiple Storage Services
-It's possible to have multilple storage services in an app, with specific network directories stored on each.
+It's possible to have multiple storage services in an app, with specific network directories stored on each.
 When using multiple storage services, you can specify which should be used be used by nesting the ID of the desired storage service under `network_dirs` config, then specifying the directory paths.

-#### Network Directories for Mutliple Storage Services
+#### Network Directories for Multiple Storage Services
 ```yaml
 web1:
   network_dirs: